w4k2/HSSA/README.md

 segmentation tool for <span style="font-variant:small-caps;">hs</span>
 images.
 It is based on consecutive division of image to decompose it into a set of homogenous segments.
 Later, according to labels assigned by an expert, the representation is prepared as an input for classification methods.

-The method was inspired by the *quad trees* @mango, which are a class of hierarchical data structures, based on regular decomposition.
+The method was inspired by the *quad trees*, which are a class of hierarchical data structures, based on regular decomposition.
 The base image is decomposed here by splitting it by each spatial dimension into four non-overlapping subregions of equal size, repetitively, until